Doomlazer/EQ1-CDR/README.md

 ### Changes

-Thanks to Thrpwng for tracking all the changes!
+Thanks to Threepwang for tracking the changes!

 61.SCR & HEP
 140.SCR & HEP